lnricaud/SillySeasonFantasyLeague/README.md

 ## App flow chart

-Controllers are located in ./app/controllers/ controller#method
+Controllers are located in ./app/controllers/

 Routes are defined in ./**config/routes.rb**

 VERB "URL path", to: "controller#method", as: "optional_alias" (optional alias path accessed by adding _path i.e. "optional_alias_path"

 See all routes in terminal with command: $ rake routes

 root url goes to welcome controller and the index method (welcome#index).

 **welcome#index**

-1. Displays a message if user not logged in
+1. Displays a message if user not logged in.

-If logged in: 2.
-Redirects to team page if user is logged in and belongs to a league.
+If logged in:

+2. Redirects to team page if user is logged in and belongs to a league.
 3. Otherwise it redirects user to leagues#new

 **leagues#new**

 1. Checks if user is logged in, redirects to sign_in if not.

 If logged in:

 2. Prepares @league if user wants to create new league
 3. Creates a list of all existing leagues in variable @leagues for user to join.
 4. Renders view ./app/views/leagues/new.html.erb